apache/brpc/docs/en/redis_client.md

 # Performance

-redis version: 2.6.14 (latest version is 3.0+)
+redis version: 2.6.14

-Start a client to send requests to redis-server from the same machine using 1, 50, 200 bthreads synchronously.
-The time unit for latency is microseconds.
+Start a client to send requests to a redis-server on the same machine using 1, 50, 200 bthreads synchronously.
+The latency is in microseconds.

 ```
 $ ./client -use_bthread -thread_num 1